sketch-hq/developer.sketch.com/pages/assistants-guides-3-extending.md

 2. Tweak the configuration for a particular rule of an existing Assistant.
 3. Disable one or more rules of an existing Assistant.

-> 💡Only write custom rules when you absolutely have to.
+> 💡 Only write custom rules when you absolutely have to.
 And if you do, consider making your own rules [configurable](/assistants/writing-a-rule#making-a-configurable-rule) so others can re-purpose them in their Assistants.

 ## Overview